 $S_N1$ , $S_N2$ , E1, E1cB, E2-how can you keep it all straight and predict what will happen in any given case?
 Will substitution or elimination occur?
 Will the reaction be bimolecular or unimolecular?
-There are no rigid answers to
+There are no rigid answers to these questions, but it's possible to recognize some trends and make some generalizations.

-ThomsonNOW- Click Organic Interactive to use a web-based palette to design syntheses using substitution and elimination reactions. these questions, but it's possible to recognize some trends and make some generalizations.
+• Primary alkyl halides $S_N 2$ substitution occurs if a good nucleophile is used, E2 elimination occurs if a strong, sterically hindered base is used, and E1cB elimination occurs if the leaving group is two carbons away from a carbonyl group.

-- Primary alkyl halides SN2 substitution occurs if a good nucleophile is used, E2 elimination occurs if a strong base is used, and E1cB elimination occurs if the leaving group is two carbons away from a carbonyl group. - Secondary alkyl halides $S_N 2$ substitution occurs if a weakly basic nucleophile is used in a polar aprotic solvent, E2 elimination predominates if a strong base is used, and E1cB elimination takes place if the leaving group is two carbons away from a carbonyl group.
-Secondary allylic and benzylic alkyl halides can also undergo $S_N 1$ and E1 reactions if a weakly basic nucleophile is used in a protic solvent. - Tertiary alkyl halides E2 elimination occurs when a base is used, but SN1 substitution and E1 elimination occur together under neutral conditions, such as in pure ethanol or water.
+- Secondary alkyl halides $S_N 2$ substitution occurs if a weakly basic nucleophile is used in a polar aprotic solvent, E2 elimination predominates if a strong base is used, and E1cB elimination takes place if the leaving group is two carbons away from a carbonyl group.
+Secondary allylic and benzylic alkyl halides can also undergo $S_N 1$ and E1 reactions if a weakly basic nucleophile is used in a protic solvent. - Tertiary alkyl halides E2 elimination occurs when a base is used, but $S_N1$ substitution and E1 elimination occur together under neutral conditions, such as in pure ethanol or water.
 E1cB elimination takes place if the leaving group is two carbons away from a carbonyl group.

-Predicting the Product and Mechanism of Reactions
+Worked Example 11.5 Predicting the Product and Mechanism of Reactions